 In 1959, Delta Air Lines was the first airline to fly the Douglas DC-8.

-In 1959, Delta's logo, often called the "widget", was originally unveiled.
-Its triangle shape is taken from the Greek letter delta, and recalls the airline's early history operating in the Mississippi Delta.
-It is also said to be reminiscent of the swept-wing design of the DC-8, Delta's first jet aircraft.
+In 1959, Delta's logo, known as the "widget", was introduced.
+Its triangle shape is derived from the Greek letter delta, representing the airline's origins in the Mississippi Delta.
+It also symbolizes the swept-wing design of the DC-8, Delta's first jet aircraft.

 In 1960, Delta Air Lines was the first airline to fly Convair 880 jets.